kubermatic/docs/content/kubermatic/v2.12/requirements/cloud_provider/_vsphere.en.md

 ### VM Folder

-During creation of a user cluster Kubermatic creates a dedicated VM folder in the root path on the Datastore (Defined in the [datacenters.yaml](https://docs.kubermatic.io/installation/install_kubermatic/#defining-the-datacenters)).
+During creation of a user cluster Kubermatic Kubernetes Platform (KKP) creates a dedicated VM folder in the root path on the Datastore (Defined in the [datacenters.yaml](https://docs.kubermatic.io/installation/install_kubermatic/#defining-the-datacenters)).
 That folder will contain all worker nodes of a user cluster.

 ### Credentials / Cloud-Config